 It has been more than six months since the COVID-19 pandemic began.
-The restrictions that have been put in place to emphasize safety can begin to wear on us all, and while there’s a normal desire to want to “return to normal,” there is a new issue that’s having an effect on the elderly: pandemic fatigue.
+The restrictions that have been put in place to emphasize safety can begin to wear on us all, and while there’s a natural desire to want to “return to normal,” there is a new issue that’s having an effect pandemic fatigue in seniors.

 Pandemic fatigue is a result of trying to control the many overwhelming emotions we have been enduring, such as anxiousness, fear, isolation, and despair.
 It’s exhausting and draining, and may display as: